 Researchers of an Australian study found that the best probiotics for infants were ones that included 2-3 strains or species of probiotics (instead of just one), but were cautious about adding any more.
 They point out that using just a few strains per dose is better than using many strains (at lower concentrations).

-Each strand of probiotics can be beneficial to your infant, but here are the top three to look out for.
+Each strain of probiotics can be beneficial to your infant, but here are the top three to look out for.

-3. L. Reuteri is a strain that has been found to have many benefits for young children and infants.
-One study found that children ages 6 months to 3 years who took supplemental L. Rheuteri had nearly one third fewer cases of diarrhea and half as many respiratory infections.
-Another study suggests that L. Rheuteri is an excellent treatment for colic.
+3. L. reuteri is a strain that has been found to have many benefits for young children and infants.
+One study found that children ages 6 months to 3 years who took supplemental L. rheuteri had nearly one third fewer cases of diarrhea and half as many respiratory infections.
+Another study suggests that L. rheuteri is an excellent treatment for colic.
 It was also found to reduce the levels of bacteria that cause tooth decay!
 Read more about the benefits of L. reuteri here.

 In addition to these 3 super strains, it’s important to get a variety of other strains as well to round out the microbiome.
 In our research, there were only a few brands that made the cut for quality and variety of strains (more below).

 How to give probiotics to infants

 The best probiotics for your baby are liquid or powdered probiotics.

 Liquid probiotics can be given to baby in a little breast milk or formula or directly into baby’s mouth.
-This way baby is not getting any additional water (which can cause imbalance in his or her electrolytes).
+This way baby is not getting any additional water (which can cause an imbalance in his or her electrolytes).

 Powdered probiotics can be mixed into a little breastmilk or formula, or you can put onto your breasts directly as I cover in my sore nipples remedy.
 When baby is eating solids, these probiotics for infants can be mixed into baby’s water cup or into her food.